ignatowski/u-test/README.md

 Start Docker

-In a terminal cd to the repository
+In a terminal cd to the `build` directory in the repository

 Start up the container with:
 ```
 $ docker-compose up
 ```

-To run the scripts open a new terminal and cd to the repository
+To run the scripts open a new terminal and cd to the `build` directory in the repository

 Enter the container with:
 ```